gauravbasu03/gauravbasu03/README.md

 Junior standing Computer Science 💻 student at Loyola Marymount University 🦁!

 LinkedIn -> https://www.linkedin.com/in/gaurav-basu-2b9a26215/

+Projects -

+Sanscript -> A programming language and compiler using Hindi keywords!
+Main author of this school project for my compiler class.
 <!--
 **gauravbasu03/gauravbasu03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.